centreon/centreon-documentation/cloud/ciam/ciam.md

 ### Creating your account

+1. Go to the URL provided by the Centreon support team, then click **Sign up**.
+2. Enter your email address and password, then click **Continue**.
+The screen prompts you to check your emails.
-Click in the email you have received from Centreon to create your account.
+3. In the email you have received, click **Confirm my account**.
+4. Click **Back to Centreon Customer identity and Access management Web**.
+You can now create an organization.

 ### Creating an organization